Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Methodology

 \subsection{Nearest-neighbor chain training}

-We formalize the concept of progressive training through a nearest-neighbor chain training strategy, in which the ensemble of neural networks is trained sequentially along a chain constructed based on physical-space similarities among ensemble members.
+We formalize the concept of transfer learning through a nearest-neighbor chain training strategy, in which the ensemble of neural networks is trained sequentially along a chain constructed based on physical-space similarities among ensemble members.

 The construction of the nearest-neighbor chain is illustrated schematically in Fig.~\ref{fig:chain-construct}.
 Starting from the initial ensemble configuration (panel a), the construction begins by selecting the most ``central'' ensemble member (panel b), defined as the one with the smallest average distance to all other members under the chosen metric.
 The chain is then built iteratively by appending, at each step, the ensemble member that is closest to the currently \textbf{selected set} (panels c-h).
 Repeating this procedure yields an ordered chain that links all ensemble members and defines the sequence in which they are trained.
 It is important to note that the training initialization for a newly added ensemble member is not inherited from its immediate predecessor in the chain, but from its nearest neighbor within the set of previously selected members.
 For example, in panel (e), the newly added ensemble member 4 is initialized from member 1, its nearest neighbor within the selected set ${1,2,3}$, rather than from member 3, which immediately precedes it in the chain.
 By enforcing this local nearest-neighbor dependency, the construction ensures that each network is initialized from the most relevant predecessor in physical space.